IntentArchitect/Docs/articles/application-development/modelling/services-designer/message-based-integration-modeling/message-based-integration-modeling.md

 ![Integration Command subscribed existing handler](./images/subscribe-integration-command-existing-handler.png)

-## Delegating Integration Event Handlers to Service Endpoints
+## Invoking Application Services from Integration Event Handlers

 When subscribing in an integration message, you may want to delegate the handling of that message to an existing Service Endpoint.

-## Delegating Integration Event Handlers to an existing Service Command
+## Invoking CQRS Commands from Integration Event Handlers

 1. On a diagram, select **Add to Diagram** and choose the `Command` you want to delegate to.
 2. Right-click on the `Integration Event Handler` and select **Send Command**.
 3. Left-click on the `Command` you want the `Integration Event Handler` to delegate to.
 4. Right-click on the linking `Association` and select **Map to Command**.

-## Delegating Integration Event Handlers to an existing Service Operation
+## Invoking Traditional Service operations from Integration Event Handlers

 1. On a diagram, select **Add to Diagram** and choose the `Service` you want to delegate to.
 2. Right-click on the `Integration Event Handler` and select **Call Service Operation**.